CMS Managed Care Rule Frequently Asked Questions

 Updated as of 6/26/24

-Below is a compilation of questions and preliminary responses, organized by key State Directed Payment (SDP) provisions in the Final Managed Care rule published by CMS on May 10, 2024.
-Please check back often for more updates!
+Below is a compilation of questions and preliminary responses, organized by key State Directed Payment (SDP) provisions in the Managed Care Final Rule published by CMS on May 10, 2024.
+Please check back often for more updates.
+If you haven’t already, check out our exclusive summary, analysis, and webinar, on the Final Managed Care Rule by clicking here!

 General Questions